Alaska

 Indecent Viewing (AS 11.61.123)

-Using a camera to view or photograph someone's private areas without consent is punishable by up to one year in prison and a $1,000 fine.
-When the subject is a minor, the offense becomes a Class C felony with penalties of up to five years in prison and a $50,000 fine.
+Using a camera to view or photograph someone's private areas without consent is punishable by up to one year in prison and a fine of up to $25,000 under AS 12.55.035.
+When the subject viewed is a minor, the offense becomes a Class C felony, punishable by up to five years in prison and a $50,000 fine.
+When the subject photographed is a minor, the offense becomes a Class B felony, punishable by up to ten years in prison and a $100,000 fine.

 Civil Liability